 - The single largest forecast risk is fuel costs.
 Costs early in 2009 are lower but the market remains highly volatile and there is no consensus from industry analysts as to the direction of energy prices.
-BC Transit is reviewing hedging options and joint procurement with other large volume bulk purchasers to mitigate the exposure. - Ridership decrease and resulting revenue decline is also a considerable risk in a period of low economic activity.
+BC Transit has hedged a portion of its 2009/10 diesel fuel requirements and continues to research options and joint procurement with other large volume bulk purchasers to mitigate the exposure. - Ridership decrease and resulting revenue decline is also a considerable risk in a period of low economic activity.
 This risk is borne by local government funding partners.
 Continued ridership increase beyond the funding capacity of BC Transit and its funding partners to respond with improved service is also a significant risk. - The cost of fleet maintenance support has increased significantly over the past 5 years.
 Maintenance costs for running repairs, major component overhauls and mid-life tune-ups are largely attributable to the age of the fleet, increasing costs of parts and the technological complexity of newer vehicles.
-Maintenance costs are also expected to increase due to the lower Canadian dollar as most parts originate from American or European suppliers.
+Maintenance costs are also expected to increase due to the lower Canadian dollar as most parts originate from American or European suppliers. - Changes in taxation may have financial impact.
+Staff have created a project team to develop and implement a transition plan for the introduction of the recently announced harmonized sales tax